cailab-tamu/scTenifoldNet/README.md

 Example:
 --------
 #### Loading scTenifoldNet
+Once installed, **scTenifoldNet** can be loaded typing:
 ```{r}
 library(scTenifoldNet)
 ```

 #### Simulating of a dataset
-Here we are going to simulate a dataset of 2000 cells (columns) and 100 genes (rows) following the negative binomial distribution with high sparcity (~67%).
-We are going to label the last 10 genes as mitochondrial genes ('mt-') to perform single-cell quality control.
+Here we simulate a dataset of 2000 cells (columns) and 100 genes (rows) following the negative binomial distribution with high sparcity (~67%).
+We label the last 10 genes as mitochondrial genes ('mt-') to perform single-cell quality control.
 ```{r}
 nCells = 2000
 nGenes = 100